onokognome/areWeClose/README.md

 For a production solution, this should probably be multi-threaded and a DHT used.
 This solution could morph this way naturally.
 Also, the user.id type could be abstracted, a module/functor pair could be created to handle different environments.

+I should probably mention map/reduce.
+In a distributed envioronment, it's probably the right framework.
+And I suppose a lazy solution could build the entire friendship graph 'forcing' to find a UserB match at each depth, but haven't completely thought through it.

 Hope I didn't make mistakes!

 dsm